Updated On - January 25, 2023 by Nasir Khan |Reading Time: 5 minutes

 To get around these limits, you can use Regain EDB to PST converter to open, view, and export your email data from the EDB to PST format.

-A Reliable Way to Open EDB files Without Exchange Server
+3rd method: Reliable Way to Open EDB files Without Exchange Server

 Regain EDB to PST converter tool is a highly recommended tool for Exchange administrators as it can recover corrupted EDB files and open them in no time.
 The tool is restriction-free and very easy to use.
 Let me describe its step-by-step process before diving into its features: